tartley/cbeams/README.md

 [![click to see animation](screenshots/cbeams.png)](https://asciinema.org/a/141032)

 Click the screenshot for an asciicast showing it in motion (Thanks asciinema!)

-It looks much better running in a terminal locally, where the animation is smoother.
+It genuinely does look much better running in a terminal locally, where the animation is smoother.
 You should download and run it!

 # Installing for Python people